graphicintuitions/graphic-intuitions/src/pages/blog/remote-communication-channels-and-tips-for-todays-reality.md

 ## Instant Messaging

 Generally IM is internal, however we have known organizations to have key accounts integrated into an IM platform.
 The leader in this arena is Slack, (in fact, "I will Slack you" has become a verb) but hot on the heals is Microsoft Teams.
 No matter the platform, having one is critical to remote work.
 The quick office pop in questions are gone.
-They now have to be message, and texting can be messy as it mixed with all the other messaging a team member has.
+They now have to be a message, and texting can be messy as it mixed with all the other messaging a team member has.
 Get an IM platform and have dedicated company channels to keep organized.

 Best Practices for IM at work (except #4 doesn't work now unless you use video)